bestestimate/api/1. Data studies/readme.md

 The following input is optional and improves or completes the analysis:

 **title :** title of the analysis provided by user
-**ref 1:** reference provided by the user
+**ref1:** reference provided by the user
 **made_by :** name of the user
 **layers :** array with depth points of layers identified in m

-When the user provides layers the layer identification step of the algorithm is skipped.
+More references can be provided by ref2, ref3 (and onwards).

 #### **3. RETURNS**